By Chaz McDonald

-This article is the third in a five part series dedicated to bringing some of the greatest television shows of all time into the spotlight so they can get the credit that is due.
+This article is the last article in a series dedicated to bringing some of the greatest television shows of all time into the spotlight so they can get the credit that is due.
 If you don’t see a show that you think should be on the list, check in to future articles to see if it got placed in a different category.
 Each article will consist of five television series in their respective genres and will not be duplicated onto another list.
 We will be looking at the cultural influence, how well the show was received by fans and how long it lasted on air.
-Part three of our five part series is dedicated to the genre of animation.
+This article is dedicated to the genre of animation.

 Number of episodes: 257 (Through season 20)

 South Park is one of television’s most controversial series.
 No subject has been safe from the show and over the course of 20 seasons, South Park has become a hit with fans and critics alike.
 The show does not try to be politically correct and is unapologetically vulgar.
 It will take aim at hot button topics and issues and address them head on in the only satirical way that South Park knows how to do.
 The show does an impressive job of keeping up on current events by creating each episode in six days.
 (Check out the documentary 6 Days to Air to see the process of how the episodes are created.)
 South Park is still going strong and has an Academy award nominated film to go along with the series.